Artificial Intelligence Glossary

 Vector Database

-Specialized databases that store and search high-dimensional vectors, enabling semantic search and AI applications.
+Specialized databases that store and search high-dimensional vectors, enabling AI systems to find semantically similar content and power recommendation engines.

 Vibe Coding

-A development approach where programmers describe what they want in natural language and AI generates the corresponding code.
+A development approach where programmers describe desired functionality in natural language and AI generates code, democratizing programming for non-experts.

 Voice Search Optimization

-Optimizing content and SEO strategies for voice-activated search queries via smart speakers and assistants.
+Optimizing content and SEO strategies for voice-activated search queries via smart speakers and assistants to improve AI discoverability.

 W